for the couple who wants to feel like they've got this

 Caterers, DJ, hair and makeup, transportation, photographers.
 Most couples forget to sort this until the morning of the wedding.
 Aisle builds your tip list now with suggested amounts by vendor type.

 Every vendor will try to reach you on the day.
 The caterer has a setup question.
 The florist can't find the reception space.
-You will not want to be answering these calls.
 Pick someone now and give them the vendor list.

 Caterer, cake baker, venue, transportation.
 Each one has a different deadline.
 Aisle creates a confirmation checklist so nothing gets missed.